IsakTheHacker/c-p3d-samples/README.md

 4) fireflies attempts to load models asynchronously, and often fails: seg faulting in the memory allocator (usually), not showing the "Loading models..." message, etc.  Sometimes it works, though, and it's hard to reproduce in the debugger or in valgrind.
-I will revisit this some day, maybe.
+I have revisited it once, and it seems a little more stable, but it's probably still broken.
+If you know what's wrong, feel free to let me know.
+As is, I'm just dropping the subject.
+I might revisit it if it takes too long for my own apps to load their models.
 5) I do not own a flight stick or steering wheel, and cannot test the ports of their respective samples.
 It compiles, at least.
 6) The particle samples will not be ported any time soon.
 The